shopware/meteor/docs/admin-sdk/docs/guide/2_api-reference/context.md

 ### Get user timezone

 :::caution
-Do not use this feature yet.
-It is not implemented in a Shopware release yet.
+This feature will be available with Shopware ^6.6.2.0
 :::

 This feature allows you to get the timezone of the user.